Chemo850/Chemo850/README.md

 ## Objective

 I have begun a journey towards developing a focus on offensive security.
 After many years of working various security roles, I am now pivoting towards a focus towards becoming a penetration tester or security researcher.
 I'm currently active across various offensive security platforms, as I work towards maturing my offensive skillset and actively particate in CTF events and bug bounty programs.
+Additionally, I plan on being an active contribtor to open source security tools such as Trufflehog.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]